boyzoid/blog/content/posts/2022/march/karma-coverage.md

 As you can see, we currently do not have a lot of coverage for our existing code.
 Let's change that.
 Open up the file named `my-code-spec.js` and take a peak.

-The second test we are running looks like this
+The second test we are running looks like this:

 ```javascript
 it("testing doubleNumber()", function () {